easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Score-P

-The Score-P measurement infrastructure is a highly scalable and easy-to-use  tool suite for profiling, event tracing, and online analysis of HPC  applications.
+The Score-P measurement infrastructure is a highly scalable and simple-to-use  tool suite for profiling, event tracing, and online analysis of HPC  applications.

 *homepage*: <https://www.score-p.org>